diti0714/Circular-Silo/README.md

 At the end of the repair, the player can select **"Done Fixing"**, after which the game checks whether the required repair was completed correctly.

-### Suggested Flowchart

-Use the **repair action flowchart** here because this is the first point where the player actually performs repairs.

 ```text
                   Broken Object